North American Soccer League on television: Local stations

 WTTW in Chicago carried at least one Sting soccer game (against New York and Pelé, at Giants Stadium) in the early days of that franchise.

 WTOG in St. Petersburg, FL aired numerous Tampa Bay Rowdies road games in the late 1970s and early 1980s.
 Additionally, many of the Rowdies home and away indoor matches were also broadcast.

 List of broadcasters

+Soccer Bowl coverage

+The following is a list of the television networks and announcers that have broadcast the Soccer Bowl, which was the annual championship competition of the North American Soccer League.